Indian-Origin Scientist Tackles Water Scarcity Challenge With Graphene In UK

 "With their critical mass in graphene research and centres of excellence, Manchester could help Indian industries gain confidence in exploring the use of graphene and 2D materials for their products via rapid development, de-risking and validation of the prototypes," said Raju, originally from Coimbatore.

-"The University [of Manchester] offered me exactly what I was looking for: renowned professors, world-class research facilities and high graduate employability too," he said.
+"The University offered me exactly what I was looking for: renowned professors, world-class research facilities and high graduate employability too," he said.
 The University of Manchester said it has a history of creating strong links with business, public authorities and students in India.

 Water Scarcity Graphene